How to check if your hard drive is failing by using the free program HD Tune.

-Or a drive may fail the ‘tough’ way – total failure, sometimes accompanied by a regular clicking sound (known in the trade as the click of death), making it impossible to retrieve any data from the drive unless willing to spend hundreds of dollars to attempt retrieval.
+Or a drive may fail the ‘tough’ way – total failure, sometimes accompanied by a regular clicking sound (known in the trade as the click of death), making it impossible to retrieve any data from the drive unless you’re willing to spend hundreds of dollars to attempt retrieval.

 If your computer will not load into Windows skip to Step 4.

 Install the program and run the HDtune.exe program.
-If you have more than 1 hard drive in your computer, check that the correct one is listed at the top of the HD Tune Utility or select the correct one from the drop down menu.
+If you have more than 1 hard drive in your computer, check that the correct one is listed at the top left of the HD Tune Utility or select the correct one from the drop down menu.

-Step 1 – Check The Health of the Drive.
 Click on the ‘Health’ tab – if you see no details skip to Step 2 (some drives do not provide information here).
 An example is shown below:

-A bad sector is like a scratch on a CD – if any data was stored in that sector of the hard drive it can no longer be recovered.
-Bad sectors are a definite sign of failure – they may also slow the drive down and cause crashes/prevent Windows loading.
+A bad sector is like a scratch on a CD – if any data was stored in that sector of the hard drive it can no longer be read.
+Bad sectors are a sign of failure – they may also slow the drive down and cause crashes or prevent Windows loading.